watson-developer-cloud/assistant-skill-analysis/README.md

 1. Assumes familiarity using a Python Jupyter notebook
-2. Assumes a Python 3.6 or greater environment (We recommend using Anaconda to setup a python environment)
+2. Assumes a Python 3.9 or greater environment (We recommend using Anaconda to setup a python environment)
 3. Install dependencies with `pip install -r requirements.txt`
 4. Start jupyter server with `jupyter notebook`
 5. Run `dialog_skill_analysis.ipynb` or `action_skill_analysis.ipynb` to start session

+## Update: June 29th 2022
+A new [Action Notebook](https://github.com/watson-developer-cloud/assistant-dialog-skill-analysis/blob/master/action_skill_analysis.ipynb) is now available!

 ## Guides
 An introduction to Dialog Skill Analysis on Medium: [Announcing Dialog Skill Analysis](https://medium.com/ibm-watson/announcing-dialog-skill-analysis-for-watson-assistant-83cdfb968178?)